unilight/sheet/egs/README.md

 - `cluster`: This only exists for BVCC.
 Not really important.
 - `reference`: This only exists for BVCC.
 Not really important.

-_Note: stage 1 is deprecated and not used._
+_Note: stage 1 is reserved for pre-trained model download usage Please see [Download pre-trained SSQA models] for details.(#download-pre-trained-ssqa-models-to-reproduce-the-paper-results)._

 ##### Training